-Before you continue to read, please note that this guides are for remote worker to accept single payment for individual.
+Before you continue to read, please note that these guides are for a remote worker to accept a single payment for an individual.

-These guides are notcovering the topic for site owner who's looking for payment gateway services to receive payment from their site.
-I'll write such guides on another post.
+These guides are not covering the topic for the site owner who’s looking for payment gateway services to receive payment from their site.
+I’ll write such guides on another post.

 Then, I got some questions how did I choose those payment methods for the first time?